schrauger/UPC-Streaming/README.md

 * Click the toggle to go live on all streams.
   * This will not cause Facebook or YouTube to go live but will still let you test both platforms to ensure you are receiving video streams.

+## Castr alternative
+* In OBS, click Start Streaming, then either click to ignore the error or, if there is no error, click Stop Streaming

 # Service